spwhitton/consfigurator/doc/properties.rst

 ``:hostattrs`` subroutines
 ==========================

-Return a list of static informational attributes to add to hosts to which this property has been applied or is to be applied.
-Should not perform any I/O.
+When this subroutine is executed, consfigurator:*hostattrs* will be bound to the plist of static information attributes of the host to which the property has been applied or is to be applied.
+This subroutine typically pushes new entries to this list, but it might also modify existing entries (e.g. by pushing new entries to a sublist).

+Should be a pure function aside from looking at consfigurator:*hostattrs*.
 Essentially just a conversion of the arguments to the property to informational attributes.